farlepet/blog/about.markdown

 I'm Peter Farley, an Embedded Engineer in Minnesota.
 I graduated from the University of St. Thomas with a bachelors degree in Computer Engineering.
-In my professional life, I write software for embedded devices, currently Linux-based devices and focused on cellular routers.
-Previously, I worked on power conscious microcontroller-based products utilizing cellular for networking, and GNSS receivers for location.
+In my professional life, I write software for embedded devices, currently power-conscious microcontroller-based products utilizing cellular for networking, and GNSS receivers for location, and more recently devices that interact with different types of vehicle bus.
+Previously I worked on Linux-based devices, specifically focused on cellular routers.

 I also co-founded [Leozarf](https://leozarf.com), a contracting company that specializes in embedded development.